-Population growth is mainly being driven by individuals that are relocating to Horry County from neighboring Southern States, other counties in South Carolina, and from the Northeast.
+Population growth is mainly being driven by individuals that are relocating to Horry County from neighboring states, other counties in South Carolina, and from the Northeast.

 As Little River and neighboring areas become more densely populated, it will become increasingly important to monitor and predict the needs of residents.
 Safety services, parks and recreational services and facilities, housing, and land use will all need to reflect the growing and changing needs.

 Historically, Horry County’s population has primarily resided along the beach front and near area waterways.
 Since the 2000 Census, Horry County’s population has grown further away from the beach, along major highway corridors.